 The section 169 election to amortize the basis of a certified pollution control facility over a 60-month period is not available for the AMT.
-Instead, the deduction is determined using the alternative depreciation system and the class life for the facility under the straight line method.
+For facilities placed in service before 1999, figure the AMT deduction using ADS.
+For facilities placed in service after 1998, figure the AMT deduction under MACRS using the straight line method.
 Enter the difference between the regular tax and AMT deduction.
 If the AMT amount is greater, enter the difference as a negative amount.

-Line 14I-Research and Experimental
+Line 14l-Research and Experimental